 How Your Driving Instructor Can Help

-A good instructor should be able to have a dialogue with you during your driving lesson, whereby they allow you to identify hazards you notice and explain any hazards that you may have missed.
+A good instructor should be able to have a dialogue with you during your driving lesson, whereby they allow you to identify hazards you notice (like whether you’re too close to the car in front of you) and explain any hazards that you may have missed.
 This way, you will be completely prepared when sitting the test.
 For expert help with your theory test, contact us at Apex Driving School today.